in28minutes/in28minutes.com/flashcard-java-01-IntroductionToJavaProgramming.md

   - title: String
     description: In Java, a string is an object that represents a sequence of characters.
   - title: Nature of Strings
-    description: Strings are immutable, which means that once you create a string, you cannot change its contents.
-Instead, you can create a new string with the desired modifications.
+    description: Strings are immutable.
   - title: Concatenating strings
     description: You can use the + operator to concatenate two strings.
   - title: Control flow statements
-    description: Java control flow statements are statements that control the order in which statements are executed in a Java program, based on specified conditions or values.
+    description: Statements that control the order in which statements are executed, based on specified conditions or values.
   - title: Types of Control flow statements
     description: Java provides three types of control flow statements.
 Decision Making statements, Loop statements, Jump statements
   - title: Decision Making Statements